Testing quantum gravity with primordial gravitational waves: Introduction

 In its purest form as a single scalar field, the inflationary mechanism requires a considerable amount of engineering, from the choice of potential to the embedding in a particle-physics or quantum-gravity framework.
 It is significant that the most successful scenario of early-universe acceleration to date \cite{Akrami:2018odb}, Starobinsky inflation \cite{Starobinsky:1980te}, is actually a model of gravity where the scalar degree of freedom is hidden, and that such model is not ultraviolet (UV) complete \emph{per se} but requires an embedding in a larger theory of quantum gravity, such as those attempted in supergravity \cite{Cecotti:1987sa,Ellis:2013xoa,Kallosh:2013lkr}, nonlocal gravity \cite{Briscese:2012ys,Briscese:2013lna,Koshelev:2016xqb,Koshelev:2017tvv,Calcagni:2020tvw}, or string theory \cite{Blumenhagen:2015qda}.
 Considering also that string theory is facing a swampland crisis \cite{Ooguri:2006in,Obied:2018sgi,Palti:2019pca} and it seems difficult to realize single-field inflation therein, the drive to look for alternatives might be felt even more urgently by some.

-In this paper, instead of trying to get inflation from a fundamental theory, we propose a candidate with fundamental nonlocality which contains, basically for free, the ingredients needed to solve the singularity, horizon and flatness problems of the hot big bang \cite{ConCos1} and to explain the anisotropies of the cosmic microwave background (CMB), all without inflation.
-These achievements are due to an anomaly-free symmetry, Weyl (or conformal, or scale) invariance, and its spontaneous breaking; all the other details of the theory are unessential.
-As a phenomenological mechanism, conformal invariance as an alternative to inflation is not new \cite{Antoniadis:1996dj,Antoniadis:2011ib,Amelino-Camelia:2013gna,Amelino-Camelia:2015dqa} but, to date, it was not known how to make it work in a fundamental theory due to the challenge of obtaining UV finiteness.
-The novelty here lies, on one hand, in the fact that we provide a concrete setting where quantum conformal invariance is realized and, on the other hand, in the extraction of rigid predictions on the tensor sector which can be not only verified, but even falsified by present- and next-generation gravitational-wave (GW) observatories.
+In this paper, instead of trying to get inflation from a fundamental theory, we propose a candidate with fundamental nonlocality which contains, basically for free, the ingredients needed to solve the singularity, horizon and flatness problems of the hot big bang \cite{Modesto:2022asj} and to explain the anisotropies of the cosmic microwave background (CMB), all without inflation.
+These achievements are due to an anomaly-free symmetry, Weyl invariance, and its spontaneous breaking; all the other details of the theory are unessential.
+As a phenomenological mechanism, Weyl invariance as an alternative to inflation is not new \cite{Antoniadis:1996dj,Antoniadis:2011ib,Amelino-Camelia:2013gna,Amelino-Camelia:2015dqa} but, to date, it was not known how to make it work in a fundamental theory due to the challenge of obtaining UV finiteness.
+The novelty here lies, on one hand, in the fact that we provide a concrete setting where quantum Weyl invariance is realized and, on the other hand, in the extraction of rigid predictions on the tensor sector which can be not only verified, but even falsified by present- and next-generation gravitational-wave (GW) observatories.
 Such rigidity comes from the fact that the cosmological model discussed below is derived \emph{directly} from the full theory under assumptions that can hardly be relaxed without spoiling the self-consistency of the theory.

-For these reasons, this is arguably one of the sharpest instances, compared with few others \cite{Calcagni:2020tvw,BC1,Addazi:2021xuf,LISACosmologyWorkingGroup:2022jok,LISA:2022kgy}, where the observation of the gravity-wave universe is opening a robust window on microphysics.
+In particular, we find a lower bound on the tensor-to-scalar ratio $r$ at CMB scales observable by BICEP-Array, as well as a novel $O(10^{10}\,{\rm GeV})$ lower bound on the fundamental energy scale $\Lst$ of the theory from the \textsc{Planck}-BICEP-Keck observational upper bound on $r$.
+For these reasons, this is arguably one of the sharpest instances, compared with few others \cite{Calcagni:2020tvw,BC1,Addazi:2021xuf,LISACosmologyWorkingGroup:2022jok,LISA:2022kgy}, where the observation of the GW universe is opening a robust window on microphysics.